omundy/learn-git-milestones/README.md

 - [ ] In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
   - [ ] File > Clone Repository > Github.com and select it ...
   - [ ] Local Path: Click "Choose" and add a new folder on your computer.
-This will be the base folder for your work in this class: `critical-web-design`
+This will be the base folder for your work in this class: `<your-class-name-here>`
   - [ ] Click "Clone" to make a local copy
 - [ ] Open the repo in Atom: Repository > Open in Atom
 - [ ] ✏️ In Atom, edit this README file and add your *second* favorite emoji here: **??**
 - [ ] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab
-- [ ] ✏️ Commit your changes to the README file directly to the master branch with the message `commit #2 from Github Desktop`
+- [ ] ✏️ Commit your changes to the README file directly to the main branch with the message `commit #2 from Github Desktop`
 - [ ] Click Push origin to push your changes back to remote repo
 - [ ] Confirm the changes to the README file were pushed: Choose Repository > View on Github
 - [ ] Click on the README file and then click on History to see the history of this file